Leveton/MELiPadCalendar/README.md

 ## Use

+Make sure you declare an instance of `MELiPadCalendarView`, `NSDate`, and `CGRect` as either properties or ivars.

 Before initiating the calendar, initiate three arrays, one for the dates which will contain data, another for the todo start times and another for the todo end times.

-After that, hit your API and populate the three arrays before initiating the calendar.
+After that, you can hit your API and populate the three arrays before initiating the calendar.

 ```objc
 - (id)init {